UPTO 35% off on All UPSC Courses 2024-25.

 • The Arabs and Turks brought the purdah system into India and it became widespread among the Hindu women in the upper classes of north India.

-• During the Sultanate period, the Muslim society remained divided into several ethnic and racial groups.
+• During the Delhi Sultanate period, the Muslim society remained divided into several ethnic and racial groups.
 The Turks, Iranians, Afghans and Indian Muslims etc. There were no intermarriages between these groups.

 • The Hindus were considered zimmis or protected people for which they were forced to pay a tax called jiziya.